marknadig/omniauth-azure-oauth2/README.md

 your site and isn't needed to configure the gem.
 Permissions need Delegated Permissions to at least have "Enable sign-on and read user's profiles".

-You will need the CLIENT-ID, client secret (key), tenant id to configure the omniauth-azure-oauth2 gem.

 Note: Seems like the terminology is still fluid, so follow the MS guidance (buwahaha) to set this up.

 The TenantInfo information can be a hash or class.
 It must provide client_id, client_secret and tenant_id.
 Optionally a domain_hint.
 For a simple single-tenant app, this could be: